Sex after Breast Cancer

 Strategies for Success

 If you’re feeling self-conscious about how you look or are concerned as to how your partner will view your change in appearance, you may wish to wear a camisole, nightgown, tube top, or other garment.
 This doesn’t have to be a forever thing.
-As you ease back into sexual intimacy, you may become more comfortable with your body and choose to forego cover-ups.
+As you ease back into your usual sexual routines, you will become more comfortable with your body and choose to forego cover-ups.

 You may want to consider making love by candlelight or putting a colored bulb in the bedside lamp.
 Of course, you can always make love in the dark.

-Pain during intercourse is most likely related to vaginal dryness.
+Pain during sex is most likely related to vaginal dryness.
 Dryness can occur as a side effect of chemotherapy medications or the onset of menopause.